Sal-Vader/cronos-explorer-extension/index.md

 ## Data retention and deletion

-Extension data stored in Chrome remains available until it is removed by the user, cleared from the extension, or removed by clearing the extension's local data or uninstalling the extension.
+Extension data stored in Chrome remains available until it is removed by the user, cleared from the extension, or removed by clearing the extension’s local data or uninstalling the extension.

 Where supported, users may also import and export their locally stored extension data.